sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

    - Is it ready for development?
 If required, add the `needs-design` label, assign the issue to the Product Designer, and set the status to _Waiting_.
    - If it's ready for development and you know how to prioritize it correctly, set the status to _Backlog_ and give it an appropriate target.
 If you don't know how to prioritize it, add the `needs-prioritization` label and ask your teammates for help.

-At the end of the week, aim for the _No status_ and _No target_ sections to be empty, or almost empty.
+At the end of the week, aim for the _No status_ section to be empty, or almost empty.

 ### Tracking Issues